iTIMO: An LLM-empowered Synthesis Dataset for Travel Itinerary Modification: Pipeline for iTIMO Dataset Construction

 \subsection{Itinerary Perturbation Method}

-We conduct a preliminary study to investigate the effectiveness of LLMs in itinerary perturbation task.
+We conduct a preliminary study to investigate the effectiveness of LLMs in the itinerary perturbation task.
 Our experimental datasets are constructed by sampling 50 itineraries from each of the three public travel datasets: Toronto \cite{lim2015personalized}, Melbourne \cite{wang2016improving}, and Florence \cite{muntean2015learning}.
-We utilize DeepSeek models \cite{liu2024deepseek} as baselines under two settings: a thinking mode (R3.2) and a non-thinking mode (V3.2), with in-context learning (ICL) \cite{brown2020language} applied to provide explicit guidance.
-We only show the results in the Melbourne dataset due to similar results in other datasets and limited space, illustrated as Table~\ref{tab:poi-div-pert-acc-compact}.
-Here, POI Div. quantifies the variety of POIs selected for perturbations, while Pert.
-Acc. measures perturbation accuracy by assessing the alignment between results and intents.
-It can be found that that R3.2 outperforms V3.2 in both diversity and accuracy, demonstrating the priority of reasoning in itinerary perturbation task.
+We utilize advanced DeepSeek models \cite{liu2024deepseek} as baselines under two settings: a thinking mode (R3.2) and a non-thinking mode (V3.2).
+Due to space constraints and consistent trends across datasets, we report results exclusively for Melbourne.
+Experimental results are presented in Table~\ref{tab:poi-div-pert-acc-compact}, {where POI Div. is defined as the ratio of the number of unique POIs selected for perturbation to the total number of samples, reflecting the perturbation diversity}, and Pert.
+Acc. measures perturbation accuracy by assessing the alignment between perturbation results and intents.

+From Table~\ref{tab:poi-div-pert-acc-compact}, R3.2 outperforms V3.2 in both diversity and accuracy, demonstrating the priority of reasoning capability in itinerary perturbation task.
 However, the long reasoning context of R3.2 leads to inefficiencies and high token consumption, making the model computationally and financially expensive to deploy.
 To better balance the trade-off between performance and efficiency, we build upon V3.2 to propose V3.2 with {\bfseries f}unction calling (FC) and {\bfseries m}emory module, termed as {\bfseries V3.2 FM}.
 They are introduced to address the accuracy and diversity issues, respectively.

 Regarding the {\bfseries accuracy issue}, analysis of V3.2 and R3.2 failure cases attributes it to computational limitations.
 For example, scrutinizing the R3.2's chain-of-thought reveals the model's reliance on an estimation strategy for spatial distance computation, explicitly stating {\itshape "Since I am a language model, I will approximate it.}" This approximation may misclassify short spatial distances, erroneously categorizing low-level distances into the medium-level category.
 To remedy this, we integrate FC to replace error-prone textual estimation with precise computation.
 As illustrated in Figure~{\ref{fig_2}}, we build a tool box to enable the model to access exact numerical values via FC, effectively eliminating computational hallucinations caused by approximation.
 Experimental results reported in Table~\ref{tab:poi-div-pert-acc-compact} demonstrate that our V3.2 FM achieves optimal perturbation accuracy across all operations, while simultaneously reducing inference time and token consumption compared to the R3.2 reasoning model.